 Reserve Police Officers provide supplemental force for general duty police work.
 Duties may include patrol, investigations, special events, and special details.
 Duties are assigned by a supervisor or a member of the Command Staff.

-Captain Jason Brough came to the Lady Lake Police Department with 20 years of law enforcement experience in Hernando County, Florida.
-Captain Brough holds a Bachelor’s Degree from Hodges University and is a 2012 graduate of the FBI National Academy.
+Deputy Chief Jason Brough came to the Lady Lake Police Department with 20 years of law enforcement experience in Hernando County, Florida.
+Deputy Chief Brough holds a Bachelor’s Degree from Hodges University and is a 2012 graduate of the FBI National Academy.